ompatel-2004/devops-intern-final/README.md

 1
 ```

-This verifies that the script correctly fails when the HTTP response is not `200`.
+This confirms that the script correctly fails when the HTTP response is not `200`.

 ---

-## 6.9 Run the System Information Script
+## 7.9 Run the System Information Script

-Run:

 ```bash
 ./scripts/sysinfo.sh